kodmanyagha/anzera-challenge/README.md

 All of these must be solve:

 - Showing 404 if a request not validated.
+I must investigate this.